magorkel/startup/README.md

   - student-info.html
   - notices.html
   - splits.html (these last two were just so I could figure out how to make a menue at the bottom work.
 I will not be adding anything else to these pages for this project, but I will in the future)

+- Links:

+  - I have linked all the appropriate pages to their buttons
+  - index.html
+    - login -> home.html
+    - register -> registration.html
+  - registration.html
+    - register -> home.html
+  - home.html
+    - profile -> profile-information.html
+  - profile-information.html
+    - edit profile -> edit-information.html
+  - edit-information.html
+    - update information -> profile-information.html
+  - admin-dashboard.html
+    - any students name -> student-info.html
+  - at the bottom of home.html, profile-information.html, admin-dashboard.html, student-info.html, notices.html, splits.html
+    - home -> home.html
+    - admin -> admin-dashboard.html
+    - notices -> notices.html
+    - splits -> splits.html

+- Images I plan to add in:

+  - switch out the profile button for an avatar of the user and make it clickable
+  - I will add my company logo to the top of all the pages where my name is locatd

+- 3rd party API calls:

+  - this will be used when a user logs in or out, when a new user registers, and when pulling data to view on the home screen
+  - this is (at the moment) what my app is all about, just adding to a database and viewing the information stored there

+- WebSockets:
+  - I was obviously very confused about the difference between API calls and WebSockets and I currently do not have an application for WebSockets in my app
+  - So I will work on adding a chat of some kind (which I was going to add at some future stage) between me and the parents